Dandelion: The Little Weed With 6 Big Benefits for Your Liver!

 #5.
 Dandelion purifies the blood

 Dandelion also supports the liver by providing first-layer support for blood detoxification.
-It’s a great preventative for jaundice, gentle support for those who have hepatitis, and can also help with anemia since it can encourage iron absorption.
+It’s a great preventive for jaundice, gentle support for those who have hepatitis, and can also help with anemia since it can encourage iron absorption.

 Another way that dandelion cleanses blood is by working with the pancreas to remove excess sugars.
 This has the added advantage of balancing blood sugar as well.